Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 - Be colorful!
 Choose backdrops that either compliment or contrast the elements of your display.

-Your Personal Craft Fair Space - Great Investment For All Crafters
+Your Personal Craft Fair Space: A Great Investment for All Crafters

 There are times when you are going to be outdoors at various shows and fairs.
 Sitting out in the sun is no joy!
-And more than that, waching your merchandise get wet and ruined could break your efforts alltogether.
-This is an essential for all serious craft businesses
+And more than that, watching your merchandise get wet and ruined could break your efforts altogether.
+This is an essential for all serious craft businesses.

 You can locate lots of information from your local papers where craft fairs are being held.
 Check with your local Chamber of Commerce for information on what local events are held yearly.
 Gather your information and set up a schedule for yourself.
 Remember, the prime indoor spots (and the outdoor spots) will go fast.
 So you will want to have contact with the organizer as soon as possible to get the spot that will make you the most money.